SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

     and audio recordings cannot be included in this format.

 * __Delete__ delete an exposition or work from the RC. *Only the [owner](#the-owner-role) can do this.*
+You can restore a deleted exposition, by clicking on your Profile icon and clicking "trash".

 ### Change Layout